Henry6927/CSPAN_Internal/README.md

 https://learn.microsoft.com/en-us/windows/security/operating-system-security/network-security/windows-firewall/rules

 ## Editing

+The following is not required but recommeneded when editing.

 utilize `npm run start` for developing to run frontend, and `run.py` for backend.
 Note this will require modifications to code as well.

 `npm run build` anytime you make an edit.